Quantum Reverse Shannon Theorem: Statement of results

-To prove (b), first note that we can without loss of generality make everything coherent, so that nothing is discarded to the environment, but only to the local environments of A and B, which we call $E_A$ and $E_B$.
-This means that the problem of simulating $\<\cN:\rho\>$ can be reduced to the problem of simulating $\frac{1}{n}\<V\circ \cN_F^{\ot n}:\rho^{\ot n}\>$ for an arbitrary isometry $V:E^n\ra E_A E_B$.
 Part (c) is simply a special case of (b), and was proven in the case when $\cN$ is a CQ channel (that is, has classical inputs) by Hayashi~\cite{Hayashi:EoP}.
 It corresponds to the regularized entanglement of purification~\cite{purification} of $\ket\Psi$.
-In both cases, the additivity problem (i.e. the question of whether regularization is necessary) is open.
+In both cases, the additivity problem (i.e. the question of whether regularization is necessary) is open, although recent evidence suggests strongly that the entanglement of purification is {\em not} additive~\cite{EoP-doubt} and thus that it is not a single-letter formula for the simulation cost.

 Proving, and indeed understanding, parts (d) and (e) will require the concept of entanglement spread, which we will introduce in \secref{spread}.
 At first glance, the statements of the theorem may appear unsatisfying in that they reduce the question of whether $\<\cN\>\leq \alpha$ or $\<\cN_F\>\leq \alpha$ to the question of whether certain other clean resource reductions hold.
 However, according to part (a) of \thmref{qrst}, the corresponding clean resource reductions involve the standard resources of qubits and ebits.
 As we will explain further in \secref{spread}, this will allow us to quickly derive statements such as \eq{emb-qrst} and \eq{back-qrst}.
+An alternate proof\footnote{This proof was developed in parallel with ours (cf discussion in \cite{CKR09}) and differs primarily by describing merging in terms of one-shot entropies (compared with our applying merging only to ``flat'' spectra) and by reducing to the tensor-power case using the post-selection principle of \cite{CKR09} (compared with our use of Schur duality to reduce to the flat case).
+Note that the post-selection principle can also be thought of in terms of the Schur basis as the statement that tensor-power states are ``almost flat'' in a certain sense (cf. \cite{Hayashi-post}).} of the QRST for general sources using embezzling states as the entanglement resource, Eq.~(\ref{eq:emb-qrst}), was given by Berta, Christandl, and Renner~\cite{BCR11}.